FashionTV: Latin America

+Available in the period 1998 until 2011, Turner Broadcasting replaced the channel because of reaching the contract deadline.

 Middle East & North Africa

 FashionTV Europe HD is broadcasting Pay TV, On OSN Network Channel 225.

 New Zealand

 In New Zealand, FashionTV was available on Freeview (New Zealand) DTT channel 30.
 The channel was previously on Sky Network Television channel 066.
 In November 2004, FashionTV was dropped from Sky Network Television due to a dispute over FashionTV wanting subscriber revenue.
-This dispute was settled in early 2005, with the channel relaunching on April 18.
+On April 18, 2005, this dispute was settled by relaunching the channel.
 On May 11, 2011, FashionTV was once again dropped from Sky.

 North America

 It is now available on wireless television providers MobiTV and Sprint TV; However, FashionTV is not available on any cable or satellite television service in North America as of August 2011.
 It has also been removed from FTA (Free To Air) as of September 2011.
 FashionTV can be watched live in North America only on their website.

 Portugal

-In Portugal, FashionTV is available on AR Telecom, Bragatel (channel 45), Meo (channel 101), TVTel (channel 54) and ZON TVCabo (channel 73).
+In Portugal, FashionTV is available on MEO, NOS and Vodafone.